 Once you’ve decided on your lighting it’s important to ensure you have suitable stands to support them.
 C-Stands are highly recommended because of their stability in supporting lights, but also their flexibility in uses within the studio.
 As well as lights they’re also great for holding additional equipment, such as scrims or flags, as the design of the legs allows them to be placed very close together.

 If you require your light to be raised, and with the stand out of shot you may need a wind up stand and a boom arm, to allow the light to be safely suspended.
 Alongside your basic stands, you’ll probably need a few additional pieces of grip equipment to allow items to be attached.
 These might include A clamps, knuckles – a type of clamp for equipment on arms or poles, and super clamps.
 Poly boards are also an essential part of every photographer’s set, as they can act as a bounce to illuminate your image, or a flag to cast shadow.
 You’ll need to make sure these come with a poly stand so they can be free standing.
+If you’re doing a fashion shoot in Brooklyn, instead of carrying all this equipment with you, you can opt to rent tools like Grip and Electric Brooklyn.

 With all this equipment comes an element of health and safety on set that has to be accounted for.
 Trip mats are an essential piece of kit to have, to prevent falling over trailing wires.
 Sandbags are also vital, to help secure light stands and to balance any lights on boom arms.
 Without these in place equipment could potentially fall, or easily be knocked over – likely injuring someone and definitely causing damage to your gear.